 In general, evening gowns separated themselves from formal afternoon dresses by going sleeveless.
 Bare arms were wrapped in silk shawls, furs, caplets, and the hands of a special gentleman for the night.
-Dresses were designed to be as loose as day dresses but made with the most expensive fabric and trimming a woman could afford.
+Dresses were designed to be as loose as day dresses, but were made with the most expensive fabric and trimming a woman could afford.

 Beading was all the rage for the entire decade.
 At first, beads were placed in small clusters to accent the hip, bust, shoulder, or hem.
-Pretty soon all over glass beading on net created the “fabric” with elaborate art deco designs.
+Pretty soon all-over glass beading on net created the “fabric” with elaborate Art Deco designs.
 These gowns are what you probably think of as flapper dresses and rightly so.
 Handmade in Paris, they were extremely expensive to own.
 Only the wealthiest of flappers could afford one.

 The majority of ’20s formal dresses were made of layers of light pastel chiffon or heavy velvet in winter.
 Clusters of crystals and beads accented the layers.
 Gold or silver metal embroidery created the illusion of beadwork, especially in the later years.
 Designers from Callot Soeurs loved using metal sequins (also called spangles) on their designs.
 When “gold sequin-like disks” were discovered on clothing in King Tuts Tomb in 1922, the sequin industry boomed.
-Metal bits all over a dress made them heavy so they were only used sparingly.
+Metal bits all over a dress made them heavy, so they were only used sparingly.
 If metal sequins and thread were too expensive to purchase, a shiny taffeta dress homemade with large silk flowers acted as luxury bits for lower class party dresses.

 Evening accessories were just as elaborate as the dresses.
 Beaded or metal mesh handbags, bejeweled cigarette holders, crystal headdresses and hair ornaments, and lavish shawls were all part of the party dress.
 In 1922, the evening turban and beaded skull caps became one of the few headwear items made especially for evening wear.